guettli/programming-guidelines/README.md

 Example:

 1.  yesterday night at 3:40 there was a temporary network failure and this results in log messages.
 2. At 3:45 the network failure was gone.
 3. You look at the log message at 9:15.
 You don't know: Is this message still valid?

 Checks get executed again and again.

 If a check fails at 3:41 it will be ok some minutes later.

-Then you know immidiately that there was **temporary** failure.
+Then you know immediately that there was **temporary** failure.

 Logs are important for developers for debugging.

-But in this case, the developer can't do anything usefull.
+But in this case, the developer can't do anything useful.
 Temporary network failures happen again and again.
 That's live.
 Looking at the log which was created by a temporary network failure wastes the time of the developer.

-Logs should contain the stacktrace and the local variables of each frame in the stacktrace (a tool like sentry could be used), if real errors occur.
+Logs should contain the stack trace and the local variables of each frame in the stack trace (a tool like sentry could be used), if real errors occur.